Olagunjuibraheem/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 **Task *2.
 The path to success is to take massive, determined action** ln<A script that add a directory action to the last directory in PATH>

+**Task *3.
+If the path be beautiful, let us not ask where it leads** ln<A script that counts the number of directories in the PATH>